ninadnaik10/railway-booking-api/README.md

 This app is a Railway management system like IRCTC where a user can check available trains between any 2 stations.
 Users can also book the seats if there are seats available in a train.

+### Features

+1. User creation
+2. Train creation (only allowed to Admins)
+3. Booking a seat
+4. Proper error handling and status code
+5. Only one user can do the booking at a given time

 ### Tech Stack Used

 1. **NestJS**: A Node.js framework for building scalable and reliable server-side applications using TypeScript.